-If you want to work with LMDZ at spirit or spiritx(not in this training), you can for example install the configuration LMDZOR\v6\work.
+If you want to work with LMDZ at spirit or spiritx, you can for example install the configuration LMD-ZOR_v6.4_work or IPSLCM7_work with sub-configuration LMDZOR.
 Installation is done using the standard procedure.
-You just need to use less cores for running (use 32MPI with 10MP).
+You just need to use less cores for running (use maximum 32MPI with 10MP).
 Change as follow: